ripienaar/rpcwrapperpoc/README.md

 A POC to see what a wrapper API might look like around a choria rpc agent.

-The main idea is that one might run `choria tool generate client puppet` and this will, based on the puppet DDL` produce a API client that looks a bit like this.
+The main idea is that one might run `choria tool generate client puppet` and this will, based on the puppet DDL, produce a API client that looks a bit like this.

-The code will be generated and based on the DDL.

 # Status?